 Focus: Specialized skills, leadership, measurable achievements

-Skills to add to resume: Industry-specific tools, management experience, budget responsibility, training/mentoring.
+Skills to add to resume: Industry-specific tools, management experience, budget responsibility, training and mentoring.

 Skills to include: Strategic planning, team building, change management, stakeholder relations, financial oversight.